 Useful sources of information

-For advice for adults and children on sunscreen and sun safety in the UK and aboard see the NHS Choices sunscreen and sun safety page.
+For advice for adults and children on sunscreen and sun safety in the UK and aboard see the NHS sunscreen and sun safety page.

 For information about skin cancer and skin disease visit the British Skin Foundation website.